gagunets/BilliardHub/README.md

 # BilliardHub
-An online platform dedicated for holding snooker competitions
+An online platform dedicated for holding billiard competitions.